ninealways/my-netflix/README.md

-Netflix Like Clone Project for demo
+Netflix Like Movie Search Application using React and Redux